 - Create a safety plan together.
 Identify boundaries and behaviors that all the adults agree on, for example: children are only allowed to play in common areas, with open doors when playing in each other’s home.

 - Avoid labels or diagnoses.
 Do not assume that you know why a child is behaving the way they are.

 - Avoid judgment and criticism.
 Put yourself in these parents’ shoes.

 - Don’t compare one child to another – Avoid statements such as, “I’ve never known another child who has behaved like this” or “My child hasn’t had this problem with anyone else.”

 Ending the talk

 - Thank the parent for having the conversation with you.
-You may want to acknowledge that you know it was a difficult conversation and that you really appreciate how much he or she cares for their child.
+You may want to acknowledge that you know it was a difficult conversation and that you really appreciate how much they for their child.

 - Ask for follow up.
 Let them know that you look forward to hearing how they address the concern, and to hearing from them.